To collect or not to collect, that is the garbage question.

 All pointer-based nonblocking concurrent data structures should deal with the problem of safe memory reclamation: before reclaiming a memory block, a thread should make sure that no other threads are concurrently dereferencing the block.
 Various safe memory reclamation schemes have been proposed in the literature, but none of them is clearly better than the others in every aspect.
 The trade-offs indicate the complex nature of memory reclamation.

 We aim to break the trade-offs by combining the great ideas of prior work and our new ideas in an interesting way, producing the off-the-shelf solution for safe memory reclamation.

 (PLDI 2020) A Marriage of Pointer- and Epoch-Based Reclamation.

 We introduce PEBR, which we believe is the first scheme that satisfies all the properties above.
-PEBR is inspired by Snowflake's hybrid design of pointer- and epoch-based reclamation schemes (PBR and EBR, resp.) that is robust, fast, and compact but neither self-contained nor widely applicable.
+PEBR is inspired by Snowflake's hybrid design of pointer- and epoch-based reclamation schemes (PBR and EBR, resp.) that is mostly robust, fast, and compact but neither self-contained nor widely applicable.
 To achieve self-containedness, we design algorithms using only the standard C/C++ concurrency features and process-wide memory fence.
 To achieve wide applicability, we characterize PEBR's requirement for safe reclamation that is satisfied by a variety of data structures, including Harris's and Harris-Herlihy-Shavit's lists that are not supported by PBR.
 We experimentally evaluate whether PEBR is fast and robust using microbenchmarks, for which PEBR performs comparably to the state-of-the-art schemes.